imsiddhant/MY-CCNA-Prep-1/README.md

 LAB2:
 A. Static Routes has been setup between Router1 & Router 0.
 B. To Communicate between VLAN 10 & VLAN 20, ROAS(Router on a Stick) is implemented.

+LAB 3:
+A. Router 0,1,2 & 3 are connected with RIP (Routing Information Protocol)
+B. All three networks 172.18.1.0, 10.2.1.0, 192.168.10.0 can communicate with each other using RIP